TochiEbere/EndSars_Twitter_analysis/README.md

 # EndSars_Twitter_analysis

-I believe the #EndSARS movement is one of the most powerful movements in Africa over the last two decades.
+The #EndSARS movement appears to be one of the most powerful movements in Africa over the last two decades.
 In this analysis, I seek to quantify the impact and provide data-informed answers to some questions.

 ### Methodology